janvanzeghbroeck/urban-emoji/README.md

 ![Alt text](/figures/results_example.png "Results Example")

 #### Predictive Results (22 MAR 2017)
-Once the Naive Bayes predictor was running, I inputed a collection of short sentences to see if the predictions made sense.
+Once the Naive Bayes predictor was running, I tested a collection of short sentences to see if the predictions made sense.
 Below you can see these sentences for yourself and up to 5 predicted emojis.
-As you can see it did pretty well but could use more tweaking to do great.
+The model ended up doing pretty well, but could use more tweaking to make it great.
 Ideas include, more text processing (lemmatizing), more data, and/or other model options (logistic regression).

 <img src="figures/predict_example.png" width=50% height=50%/>